elementary-Inc/blog/_posts/2021/2021-10-30-elementary-os-6-odin-updates-october-2021.md

 >Developers don't need to do any additional work to support the new FreeDesktop dark style preference
 </aside>

 The new version of Granite also automatically uses the Settings portal for a couple other things like date and time settings.
 This fixes an issue with time picker widgets not respecting AM/PM vs 24-hour time format preferences, for example.
-Finally, we also released a small update to the system stylesheet to support the Hdy.Tabbar widget and with a fix that makes sure Gtk.Titlebars with the `.flat` style class automatically inherit the background color of their containers.
+Finally, we also released a small update to the system stylesheet to support the Hdy.Tabbar widget and with a fix that makes sure `.titlebar` with the `.flat` style class automatically inherit the background color of their containers.

 ## Other Fixes & Updates